htschmed/finalproject/readme.md

 A configuration file called *config.ini* is also required in the root directory.
 See the example ini file for settings

+# Function Definitions
+##data.get_data_frame(start_date, end_date, dataset, interval,search_phrase, min_score, sample_size)
+**Arguments**

+*start_date:* start date of time perid to analyze, this is a string in the format of %Y-%m-%d

+*end_date:* end date of of time perid to analyze, this is a string in the format of %Y-%m-%d

+*dataset:* dataset code found at https://www.quandl.com/search

+*interval:* string that specifies the data point intervals.
+Acceptable values are "annual", "quarterly", "monthly"

+*search_phrase:* string that specifies the reddit search phrase to find in post titles for statistical analysis

+*min_score:* minimum score of reddit post to include in search query

+*sample_size:* maximum number of reddit posts to pull for score analysis.
+Sample will always start with highest scores first

+**Return Value**

+Function returns a pandas dataframe with the following columns:

+*Date:* date of quandl dataset series
+*Value:* value of quandl dataset series

+These columns are an aggregation of reddit data from previous row date to current row date

+*total:* total number or reddit posts

+*mean:* mean score of sampled posts

+*mode:* mode score of sampled posts

+*median:* median score of sampled posts

+*m_high:* high median score of sampled posts

+*m_low:* low median score of sampled posts

+##data.plot_graph(dataframe, label=None, title='')

+**Arguments**

+*dataframe:* dataframe source from quandl time series dataset to plot a line graph

+*label:* label the line data in the legend

+*title:* give a title to the graph

 # Sample Usage

 <pre>